tencent cloud

 System.out.println(e.getMessage());

-// If `auto.offset.reset` is set to `none`, you need to capture exceptions and set the offset on your own.
-You can select one of the following methods based on your actual business needs:
+//When auto.offset.reset is set to none, you need to catch the exception and manually set the offset.
+You can choose one of the following methods based on your business requirements.

 Map<Integer, Long> partitionBeginOffsetMap = getPartitionOffset(consumer, topicStr, true);